 This insight, that the "secret sauce" was not the Source Code, but instead the knowledge of those that created it, was a powerful tool for the software companies that wielded it.
 They were able to create a business model that was not only profitable, but that also greatly simplified adoption of the software.
 Companies leveraging Open Source would be able to distribute their Source Code for free on websites like GitHub, and never have to worry about supporting the usage of the software.

 In exchange for giving away their software for free, they would be able to grow the usage of their software more easily by catering their software directly to developers working at companies.
 These developers would no longer have to deal with a lengthy sales process involving signing NDAs, being given non-editable binary files that they couldn't modify or extend, or getting approval from the Finance department and other stakeholders.
 When the software was Open Source, they could simply use it more easily than they could other proprietary software.

 This was a huge win for Open Source adoption.
-Companies that used Open Source would be able to build their software more easily, and eventually they would rely on that software to be happy to pay for it whenever something went wrong, they needed a feature, or they needed support to ensure the software was working as expected.
+Companies that used Open Source would be able to build their software more easily and, because of that usage, they would rely on that software.
+That reliance creates an incentive to pay for help whenever something went wrong or if they needed a feature added.

 Where are we now?

 You know Open Source is mainstream when even Microsoft wants in...